jadecobra/python_tdd_exercises/source/dictionaries.rst

 ----

-Create a dictionary with strings as keys
+How to create a dictionary with strings as keys
 ----------------------------------------

 Dictionaries/Mappings are key, value pairs that we can use to represent data. ``(values)`` can be any of the `data structures <./DATA_STRUCTURES.md>`_ including dictionaries